 These courses are designed to allow SDSU undergraduate students to earn extra units for graduation while at the same time learning about the latest trends and hot topics in a variety of areas.
 Courses are currently offered in political science, public administration, and sociology.
 Each course consists of only two class meetings; typically a Friday/Saturday combination.
 Community members are also welcome to enroll.

 Courses may be eligible for financial aid if the student is using the units within their major to complete their degree.
 Please contact the Office of Financial Aid and Scholarships for more information.

 Courses typically meet on a Friday evening and all day on Saturday of the following week.
 Specific start and end times vary.
-These courses are usually offered during the fall and spring terms, though occasionally there may be summer offerings.
+These courses are offered during the fall and spring terms.
 Additional courses may be added throughout the semester; check back for updates.

 You may register online, by phone, by mail, or in person at the College of Extended Studies Registration Office in the Gateway Center, facing Hardy Avenue.
 Be sure to register early; courses may be cancelled if there are not enough students enrolled.

 For more information, please contact firstname.lastname@example.org or call (619) 594-3946.

 Various theories and practices of international development are utilized everyday to address poverty, hunger, lack of water, and other challenges experienced by billions of people.
 This course provides an overview of theories, practices, critiques, and case studies/projects that the instructor has worked on in his fifteen-year career in international environment development.